georgeperez/titanpointe.org/_posts/_drafts/es/signalgate.md

 ---
 title: Signalgate
+layout: post
 last_modified_at: 2025-04-01
 permalink: /es/signalgate
 language: "es"
 ---

-El 11 de marzo, Jeffrey Goldberg, el *Editor-in-Chief* de _The Atlantic_ y ex soldado del ejército de la ocupación sionista, was inadvertently added to a [Signal](https://signal.org/)[^2] group chat by a senior Trump administration official that contained several high-profile figures in US government discussing initial plans to what would later be known to the public as the US-led bombing of Yemen on 15 March, [killing 53 people including 2 children and wounding 98 people in total](https://www.aljazeera.com/news/2025/3/16/houthis-vow-response-as-us-says-unrelenting-strikes-to-continue-in-yemen) as of time of publishing this note.
+El pasado 11 de marzo, Jeffrey Goldberg, ex soldado del ejército de la ocupación sionista (IOF[^1] por sus siglas en inglés) y director de _The Atlantic_, was inadvertently added to a [Signal](https://signal.org/)[^2] group chat by a senior Trump administration official that contained several high-profile figures in US government discussing initial plans to what would later be known to the public as the US-led bombing of Yemen on 15 March, [killing 53 people including 2 children and wounding 98 people in total](https://www.aljazeera.com/news/2025/3/16/houthis-vow-response-as-us-says-unrelenting-strikes-to-continue-in-yemen) as of time of publishing this note.
 Goldberg in a group chat containing, at least, the Vice President of the United States along with the secretaries of State, Treasury, Defense.
 Besides the total incompetence showed in opsec[^3] hygiene, the Trump administration’s cabinet showed utter cavalier attitudes towards the people the United States were going to assassinate.

 Sorry, did I say assassinate?
 I forget, the United States does not assassinate people.
 The United States is one of the most moral countries in the world.
 They uphold all international laws.
 No, the United States has a term for when _they_ do the assassinations: *targeted killings*.
 A noxious euphemism to describe murdering people in a given area of their drone strike.
 The United States is saying “we’re not assassinating anyone, folks.
 We’re the good guys”.